-In Section 3 we discuss the way in which the problem of certying a global trajectory can be reduced to more local problems.
+In Section 3 we present a method for reducing the problem of certifying a global trajectory to the local problem of certifying sufficiently short trajectories.
 It is interesting to compare this approach with the more classical stepwise certification scheme, along with the numerical integration itself.
 The problem with stepwise schemes is that they are essentially sequential and thereby give rise to a linear precision loss in the number of steps.
 The global approach reduces this to a logarithmic precision loss only.
-The global strategy already pays off in the linear case [3] and it is possible to reorganize the computations in such a way that it can be re-incorporated into an interative scheme.
+The global strategy already pays off in the linear case [3] and it is possible to reorganize the computations in such a way that they can be re-incorporated into an iterative scheme.
+The global approach was generalized to the non linear case in [5].
 Our current presentation has the merit of conceptual simplicity and ease of implementation.